MIT recognizes one special professorial appointment: Institute professor.

 The position recognizes accomplishments of two kinds:

 The first of these refers to the professional qualities and achievements that are commonly given greatest emphasis in the consideration of regular appointments and promotions.
 The second refers to extraordinary contributions to the academic and educational mission of the Institute and to the intellectual and collegial life of the Faculty, of the Institute, and of the more general academic community.
 These can be either direct or indirect contributions to scholarship and education.
 The combination of academic distinction and exceptional leadership will vary, but it is expected that in each case, both will be present in some visible measure.
 When primary emphasis is placed on leadership and service and when this leadership and service are associated with a particular office or role, it is expected that contributions will go beyond the holding of that particular office or title.
 Not uncommonly, the scholarly and educational distinction of the individual will be associated with an unusual, and perhaps interdisciplinary, breadth of interest and accomplishment.
-(Such breadth of interest and accomplishment is reflected in the definition of the appointment as independent of department or School responsibility.)
+(Such breadth of interest and accomplishment is reflected in the definition of the appointment as independent of department, School, or College responsibility.)

 In a sense, the persons holding Institute professorships symbolize in themselves some of the most deeply shared values of our community, and the appointment is a recognition of their commitment to, and breadth of influence in, the life of the Institute.

 The selection procedure reflects the intention that an Institute professorship be an honor bestowed by the Faculty and Administration upon a faculty colleague.
 The joint role of the Faculty and Administration in according this honor is reflected in the fact that any group of faculty can initiate the process by nominating one of their colleagues for an Institute professorship and in the joint action of the President and Chair of the Faculty in convening an ad hoc committee to review the case in detail and to make a recommendation on the nomination.
 The current nomination and selection procedure is described as follows.